kchien3/identifying-toxic-wikipedia-comments/README.md

 ## Background and Motivation
 Comments sections abound on various websites to facilitate discussion and engagement between users.
 However, toxic and abusive comments can quickly derail discussions and cause users to permanently refrain from commenting in the future and the scale of the problem is huge.

 [11,000 comments](www.nytimes.com/interactive/2016/09/20/insider/approve-or-reject-moderation-quiz.html) are posted to the New York Times website every day.
 Over 160 million comments are posted to Reddit every month.
-Websites employ full-time human moderators to enforce policies of civility but
+Websites employ full-time human moderators to enforce policies of civility but the job [negatively affects](https://www.theverge.com/2019/2/25/18229714/cognizant-facebook-content-moderator-interviews-trauma-working-conditions-arizona) their mental health.

+In order to limit moderators' exposure to damaging content and moderate consistently and efficiently at scale, machine learning methods will be explored to build an auto-moderator, in other words, a model to classify whether comments are toxic or not.

 ## References
 * Etim, Bassey.
 “Approve or Reject: Can You Moderate Five New York Times Comments?” *New York Times* 20 Sept.
 2016, www.nytimes.com/interactive/2016/09/20/insider/approve-or-reject-moderation-quiz.html
+* Newton, Casey.
+“The Secret Lives of Facebook Moderators in America.” *The Verge* 25 Feb.
+2019, www.theverge.com/2019/2/25/18229714/cognizant-facebook-content-moderator-interviews-trauma-working-conditions-arizona.